Multi-DAO/ambassadaos/README.md

 ## Purpose

-Let's facilitate community development and growth by enabling DAOs to coordinate collaboration, resources & experiments in ways that wouldn't be possible with a single DAO.
+Let's facilitate community daovelopment and growth by enabling DAOs to coordinate collaboration, resources & experiments in ways that wouldn't be possible with a single DAO or multiple independent DAOs.
 We can bring together a daoverse group of communities, and each would have an equal voice to guide future iterations of DAO interactivity.

 ## What is this repo?